By Michael Daly and Kevin Daly

 With this in mind, 3D software and augmented reality software are highly engaging for students.
 The idea, for example, that students can collaboratively pull apart a model of a volcano and create a short film of it on an interactive flat screen panel to show the class creates some interesting classroom scenarios.
 There are costs to these types of software solutions, but increasingly they will become the norm.

-Part two of this article in Education Technology Solutions will continue the discussion by considering hardware trends and their potential impact on eLearning.
+Part two of this article continues the discussion by considering hardware trends and their potential impact on eLearning.

 Michael Daly and Kevin Daly are brothers who have spent most of their careers in schools both as teachers and school leaders.